Taxi Driver: Possible sequel and remake

 In late January 2005, De Niro and Scorsese announced a sequel.
 At a 25th-anniversary screening of Raging Bull, De Niro talked about the development of a story featuring an older Travis Bickle.
-In 2000, De Niro expressed interest in bringing back the character in a conversation with Actors Studio host James Lipton.
-In November 2013, he revealed that Schrader had written a first draft, but both he and Scorsese thought it was not good enough to proceed.
+In 2000, De Niro expressed interest in returning to the character in a conversation with Actors Studio host James Lipton.
+In November 2013, he revealed that Schrader had written a first draft, but both he and Scorsese thought that it was not good enough to proceed.

+Schrader disputed this in a 2024 interview, saying, "Robert is the one who wanted to do that.
+He asked Marty and I. [...]
+So he pressed Marty on it and Marty asked me and I said, 'Marty, that's the worst fucking idea I've ever heard.'
+He said, 'Yeah, but you tell him.
+Let's have dinner.'
+So we had dinner at Bob's restaurant and Bob was talking about it.
+I said, 'Wow, that's the worst fucking idea I've ever heard.
+That character dies at the end of that movie or dies shortly thereafter.
+He's gone.
+Oh, but maybe there is a version of him that I could do.
+Maybe he became Ted Kaczynski and maybe he's in a cabin somewhere and just sitting there, making letter bombs.
+Now, that would be cool.
+That would be a nice Travis.
+He doesn't have a cab anymore.
+He just sits there [laughs] making letter bombs.'
+But Bob didn't cotton to that idea, either."

-In 2010, Variety reported rumors that Lars von Trier, Scorsese, and De Niro planned to work on a remake of the film with the same restrictions used in The Five Obstructions.
+In 2010, Variety reported rumors that Lars von Trier, Scorsese and De Niro planned to work on a remake of the film with the same restrictions used in The Five Obstructions.
 However, in 2014, Paul Schrader said that the remake was not being made.
-He commented, "It was a terrible idea" and "in Marty's mind, it never was something that should be done."
+He commented, "It was a terrible idea," and "in Marty's mind, it never was something that should be done".